HEALTH CONCERNS

 Hormonal changes

-• hCG: Human chorionic gonadotropin, or hCG, is the hormone pregnancy tests look for in your urine to determine whether or not you’re pregnant.
-This hormone is produced by cells that will eventually form the placenta and stimulates the corpus luteum—a collection of hormone-producing cells that form in the ovaries—to produce progesterone.
-In early pregnancy, hCG levels rise rapidly, increasing every two to three days and likely contributing to many of the unpleasant symptoms associated with early pregnancy like nausea and vomiting.
+• Human chorionic gonadotropin (hCG) is the hormone pregnancy tests look for in your urine.
+Cells that will eventually form the placenta produce hCG.
+It stimulates the corpus luteum—a collection of cells that form in the ovaries—to produce progesterone.
+In early pregnancy, hCG levels rise rapidly and likely contribute to nausea and vomiting.

-• Estrogen: Estrogen and progesterone are two of the most prominent hormones during early pregnancy.
-Estrogen levels quickly rise during the first trimester to help the fetus develop, supporting the transfer of nutrients, formation of blood vessels, milk duct development and more.
+• Estrogen is one of the most prominent hormones during early pregnancy.
+Estrogen levels quickly rise during the first trimester to help the fetus develop.

-• Progesterone: Progesterone increases exponentially during the first few months of pregnancy, causing ligaments and joints to loosen and, eventually, allowing the uterus to expand as the fetus grows.
-Starting from its production in the ovaries and placenta, progesterone prepares the uterine lining for implantation, and then continues to support the endometrium to create the ideal environment for the fetus.
+• Progesterone increases exponentially during the first few months of pregnancy.
+It causes ligaments and joints to loosen, eventually allowing the uterus to expand as the fetus grows.
+Starting from its production in the ovaries and placenta, progesterone prepares the uterine lining for implantation and then supports the endometrium to create the ideal environment for the fetus.

 Symptoms of anxiety and depression

-As discussed earlier, after a miscarriage, once elevated levels of estrogen and progesterone take a sudden plunge contributing to big mood swings—comparable to the extreme emotional changes you’d experience with a severe case of PMS.
-This plunge of hormones, paired with the sadness and grief of pregnancy loss, can compound the feelings of fatigue, anxiety, depression, insomnia, and irritability that often accompany miscarriage.
+Elevated levels of estrogen and progesterone take a sudden plunge, contributing to mood swings.
+This decrease in hormones, paired with the sadness and grief of pregnancy loss, can compound fatigue, anxiety, depression, insomnia, and irritability.

 Return to a normal menstrual cycle